Soup to Nuts: The Three Stooges appearance

 This film was released before Shemp, Moe & Larry first broke out on their own and toured as "Howard, Fine & Howard: Three Lost Soles" from Fall 1930 to mid-1932.
-They rejoined Healy in July 1932 for the Broadway revue PASSING SHOW OF 1932, but Healy quit during rehearsals, which subsequently prompted Shemp Howard to leave on August 19, 1932 (he remained with PASSING for a time, and then began a solo career, landing at Brooklyn's Vitaphone Studios in May 1933).
+They rejoined Healy in July 1932 for the Broadway revue Passing Show of 1932, but Healy quit during rehearsals, which subsequently prompted Shemp Howard to leave on August 19, 1932 (he remained with Passing for a time, and then began a solo career, landing at Brooklyn's Vitaphone Studios in May 1933).
 Younger Howard brother Jerry (Curly) replaced Shemp on August 20, 1932, and Ted Healy's stooges became Moe, Larry & Curly.
-The Stooges finally split from Healy in March 1934, and became The Three Stooges at Columbia Studios.
+The Stooges finally split from Healy in March 1934, and became The Three Stooges at Columbia Pictures.
 (When Curly was debilitated by strokes years later, Shemp reluctantly abandoned his solo career and returned to the Stooges).
 In Soup to Nuts, Shemp appears to be the "leader" of the three.
-He has most of the dialogue and does a lot of the pushing and hitting.
-Plus, Shemp was billed before the other two in the credits.
-Also note that Moe was credited as "Harry Howard."
+He has most of the dialogue and does a lot of the pushing and hitting, and he was billed before the other two in the credits.
+Moe was credited as "Harry Howard."

 In the film, the Stooges use one of their longest running gags.
-This same gag was used not only in many of their short films but also in their final feature film Kook's Tour.
+This same gag was used not only in many of their short films and feature length films but also in their final feature length film Kook's Tour.